 5 Christian Teachings Used To Support Abusers

-1) Marriage is sacred: Some pastors think it’s impossible for a married man to abuse, because a wife is a man’s property, but no means no, and sexual assault is a crime even in marriage.
+1) Marriage is sacred: Some pastors think it’s impossible for a married man to abuse, because a wife is a man’s property.
+But no means no, and sexual assault is a crime in marriage.
 An abuser has already broken the marriage covenant by the abuse.
 The safety of a wife and children are more sacred than keeping a marriage together at all costs.
 Don’t turn the marriage covenant into an idol.

 5) Christians should always forgive those who wrong them: Some women hope if they forgive, everything will be okay.
 Forgiveness does not do something for someone else.
-The abuser needs to be held accountable: to confess, admit what he did, accept responsibility and repent.
+The abuser must be held accountable: to confess, admit what he did, accept responsibility and repent.
 Reconciliation means restoration to harmony.
-Because the perpetrator cannot be trusted, the relationship cannot be restored to harmony.
+An abusive relationship cannot be restored to harmony because the perpetrator cannot be trusted.
 (Luke 17:3)